 Updating Your System

-Before installing Rust, it is important to verify that all of your packages are up to date.
+Before installing Rust, it is essential to verify that all your packages are up to date.

 Run the following command as root: